 Consider the Old Fashioned.
 Typically made with bourbon or rye whiskey, it’s ripe for experimentation and still shines when featuring other base spirits, from brandy to mezcal to tequila.
 When tequila takes center stage, it lends its unique notes of earth, spice and agave.

 Shaken fresh-juice cocktails like the Margarita benefit from dry, earthy blanco tequila, but the Añejo Old Fashioned calls for añejo tequila, a category of tequila that describes those aged for a minimum of one year.
 The oak-accented spirit is more similar to whiskey—it’s often aged in used whiskey barrels—and takes on the vanilla, caramel and spice notes from the barrel while providing the roasted agave notes that tequila drinkers love.
-The cocktail combines that aged tequila with bitters and agave syrup (rather than simple syrup or granulated sugar) and is familiar, satisfying and delicious.
+The cocktail combines that aged tequila with bitters and agave nectar (rather than simple syrup or granulated sugar) and is familiar, satisfying and delicious.

 This recipe comes from New York bartending vet Julie Reiner, who’s responsible for some of the city’s best cocktail bars, including Clover Club, Leyenda and the former Flatiron Lounge.
 She began serving the Añejo Old Fashioned at Flatiron Lounge in the aughts, helping its popularity spread across New York and then the rest of the country.
 Make one for yourself the next time you want to tweak your favorite cocktail or enjoy a smooth and savory nightcap.